-Dan Germain is Head of Creative and Innocent Drinks.
-Marketing, Innovation, Creativity, Branding and Entrepreneurship Keynote Business Speaker
+Dan Germain is Head of Brand and Creative at Innocent Drinks.

-Dan Germain works at a company called Innocent, a nice little place where they make smoothies and other healthy drinks.
-He tells the story of how they came to be the UK’s fastest-growing food and drinks business.
-It’s a story that involves entrepreneurial ability, innovation, creativity, original marketing and fruit by the bucketload.
+Dan tells the story of how Innocent came to be the UK’s fastest-growing food and drinks business.
+It’s a story that involves entrepreneurial ability, innovation, creativity, original marketing and fruit by the bucket load!